Catalog Description

 Lecture:

 1. Instructor will give a lecture on advanced pattern selection and appropriate fitting procedures.
-Instructor will supervise and support students as they apply elements of good fit and demonstrate that fit in their intricate/designer garment.
+Students will describe how they will apply appropriate fitting procedures to the garment that they make during lab.

 Typical Out of Class Assignments